094459/newsletter-oss-projects/README.md

 **partysmith**

 [partysmith](https://aws-oss.beachgeek.co.uk/3l4) is an awesome project from AWS Community Builder Stephen Sennett, that provides an unofficial way to transform your AWS PartyRock apps into deployable full-stack SvelteKit applications.
 Users can enter the URL of a publicly published PartyRock app, select the desired settings, and PartySmith will forge an application into a ZIP archive which will be downloaded to your machine, and ready for use.
 How cool is that!
 (Very in case you were wondering).
 Find out more by reading the supporting blog post, [PartySmith - Bring PartyRock apps to your place](https://aws-oss.beachgeek.co.uk/3l5). (#185)

+**promptus**

+[promptus](https://aws-oss.beachgeek.co.uk/3mu) Prompt engineering is key for generating high-quality AI content.
+But crafting effective prompts can be time-consuming and difficult.
+That's why I built Promptus.
+Promptus allows you to easily create, iterate, and organise prompts for generative AI models.
+With Promptus, you can:

+* Quickly build prompts with an intuitive interface
+* Automatically version and compare prompt iterations to optimise quality
+* Organize prompts into projects and share with teammates
+* See a history of your prompt and easily go back to any previous prompt execution

+(#188)

 **rag-with-amazon-bedrock-and-pgvector**